andrewgurung/design-pattern/README.md

 ### Inheritance
 - Abstract out common features and put them in `super` class
 - Then override or extend methods in `sub` class
+- Subclasses have all the methods of super class
+  - super(): Calling `super()` method from subclass will call the parent constructor
+- Best Practice: Use inheritance only if there exists 'is-a' or 'has-a' relationship
+- Do not use inheritance just for the sake of code reuse

 ### Encapsulation
 - Hide data by declaring variables as `private`